Previous Post

 The difference between Top-Down Management versus Bottom-Up Management is similar to Command and Control versus Leadership by Empowerment.

-Top-Down Management is about getting Control (Command & Control):
+Top-down management is about getting Control (Command & Control):

 “Do as I say.
 This is the way you need to do it and I will micromanage and check on your every action”